Wellbeing statement

 Introduction to Child and Adolescent Anxiety Workshop – the first of three pre-recorded workshops.

-Emotional Health Service (EHS) Resource Hub – some excellent resources to help children, young people and their families with their emotional wellbeing.
+Families Under Pressure – some excellent resources to help children, young people and their families with their emotional wellbeing.

 Anna Freud National Centre for Children and Families – wellbeing advice for all those supporting children and young people from early years foundation stage to key stage 2.